Homepage

 Features¶

-- PURE Lambda - not web adapter, no FastMCP required!
+- PURE Lambda - not web adapter, no FastMCP required or Web adapter with FastMCP.

 - Python Serverless MCP server with a recommended file structure.